mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ---

 ##### Breaking the Iterative Process
-The iterative process can be terminated using the [`solve!`](@ref solve!(::PowerSystem, ::ACStateEstimation{GaussNewton{Normal}})) function.
+The iterative process can be terminated using the [`increment!`](@ref increment!) function.
 The following code demonstrates how to utilize this function to break out of the iteration loop:
 ```@example ACSEWLS
 analysis = gaussNewton(system, device)
 for iteration = 1:20
-    stopping = solve!(system, analysis)
+    stopping = increment!(system, analysis)
     if stopping < 1e-8
         println("Solution Found.")
         break
     end
+    solve!(system, analysis)
 end
 nothing # hide
 ```
-The [`solve!`](@ref solve!(::PowerSystem, ::ACStateEstimation{GaussNewton{Normal}})) function returns the maximum absolute values of the state variable increment, which are commonly used as a convergence criterion in the iterative Gauss-Newton algorithm.
+The [`increment!`](@ref increment!) function returns the maximum absolute values of the state variable increment, which are commonly used as a convergence criterion in the iterative Gauss-Newton algorithm.

 !!! note "Info"
     Readers can refer to the [AC State Estimation](@ref ACStateEstimationTutorials) tutorial for implementation insights.